codeboss5/turbojellybean/content/en/post/chapter-6.md

 ---
 Go hang yourself, you old M.D,!
-You shall not sneer at me.
+You shall no longer sneer at me.
 Pick up your hat and stethoscope,
 Go wash your mouth with laundry soap;
 I contemplate a joy exquisite